 Other wireless communication technologies that can contribute to smart grid requirements include cellular technologies and sound broadcasting.
 Cellular networks under 3GPP responsibility (i.e. GSM/EDGE, WCDMA/HSPA and LTE) have evolved from providing telephony services to support a wide range of data applications, with in-built security and quality of service support.
-In recent 3GPP releases standardization enhancements for machine-type communication (MTC) have also been introduced, including support for congestion control, improved device battery lifetime and low complexity device.
-Smart meters are available with individual monitoring and control functions provided using GSM technology.
+In recent 3GPP releases standardization enhancements for machine-type communication (MTC) have also been introduced, including support for congestion control, improved device battery lifetime, ultra-low complexity devices, increasing numbers of devices , and improved indoor coverage as elaborated up in chapter 9.
+Smart meters are available with individual monitoring and control functions provided using 3GPP technologies.
 Also, inaudible subcarriers have been used for decades for simple wide area switching between metering tariffs using FM broadcasting networks in the USA and the LF 198 kHz national coverage broadcasting service in the United Kingdom.
 The IEEE 802 LAN/MAN standards committee has developed several standards that are being used to support smart grid applications.

 8 Interference considerations associated with the implementation of wired and wireless data transmission technologies used in power grid management systems